Julia Christensen

 Julia Christensen (born 1976) is a multidisciplinary artist and writer based in Oberlin, Ohio.
-She is Associate Professor of Integrated Media and Chair of the Studio Art Department at Oberlin College.
+She is the Eva and John Young-Hunter Professor of Studio Art at Oberlin College.

 Art practice

 Julia Christensen's art practice spans photography, video, sound, installation, sculpture, and performance.
 Christensen's projects explore the intersections of technology, time, change, and memory.
 Her work has been presented at venues such as the Los Angeles County Museum of Art (Los Angeles, CA), Walker Art Center (Minneapolis, MN), Eyebeam (New York, NY), Ronald Feldman Gallery (New York, NY), Carnegie Museum of Fine Arts (Pittsburgh, PA), 21C Museum/Hotel (Louisville, KY), and the Museum of Contemporary Art (Cleveland, OH).
 Her work has been shown internationally in India, France, Greece, Croatia, Finland, and beyond.

 Christensen's practice often consists of long-term research projects, expressed through multidisciplinary artworks.
 Her project, Big Box Reuse, examined the civic reuse of abandoned Walmart and Kmart stores in the United States; Big Box Reuse manifested as photography, video, installation, and her first book, Big Box Reuse (MIT Press, 2008).
 Her project, Waiting for a Break, tracked the formation of Lake Erie's ice in real time over the course of extreme winter conditions; the work resulted in a live video kiosk in downtown Cleveland, Ohio (commissioned by LAND studio), and a solo exhibition at SPACES (Cleveland, OH).
 Another project, Upgrade Available, is about the phenomenon of "upgrade culture," and how the perceived need to endlessly upgrade electronics impacts life in the 21st century; this research produced photography, installation, sculpture, and led Christensen to collaborate with scientists at NASA Jet Propulsion Laboratory to design spacecraft mission concepts that prioritize long-term technological stability.